rickkdotnet/sqm-scripts-nss/README.md

 ## Installation

+### Manual Installation

+* Just copy the nss-rk.qos and nss-rk.qos.help files to /usr/lib/sqm on your router

 ### Package Installation

-* Download the .ipk package file here
+* Download the .ipk package file from the [releases page](https://github.com/rickkdotnet/sqm-scripts-nss/releases/tag/ipk)
 * Go to the System -> Software menu on your router and upload the .ipk package file

-### Manual Installation

-* Just copy the nss-rk.qos and nss-rk.qos.help files to /usr/lib/sqm on your router

 ### Installation via feeds

-If you're building OpenWRT yourselves, you can add this script to your build with a feed:
+If you're building OpenWRT yourself, you can add this script to your build with a feed:

     echo "src-git sqm_scripts_nss https://github.com/rickkdotnet/sqm-scripts-nss.git >> feeds.conf
     ./scripts/feeds update